-Uh oh: Silicon Valley is building a Chinese-style social credit system
+Uh-oh: Silicon Valley is building a Chinese-style social credit system

 At present, some parts of the social credit system are in force nationwide and others are local and limited (there are 40 or so pilot projects operated by local governments and at least six run by tech giants like Alibaba and Tencent).

-Beijing maintains two nationwide lists, called the blacklist and the red list–the former consisting of people who have transgressed, and the latter people who have stayed out of trouble (a “red list” is the Communist version of a “whitelist.”)
+Beijing maintains two nationwide lists, called the blacklist and the red list—the former consisting of people who have transgressed, and the latter people who have stayed out of trouble (a “red list” is the Communist version of a white list.)
 These lists are publicly searchable on a government website called China Credit.

 The Chinese government also shares lists with technology platforms.
 So, for example, if someone criticizes the government on Weibo, their kids might be ineligible for acceptance to an elite school.